viktorsapozhok/docker-postgres-influxdb-grafana/README.md

 ```

 Three containers have been created and started.
 For the app services we expose the following ports:
 3000 (grafana), 8086 (influx), 5432 (postgres).
-Note that we use `HOST:CONTAINER` mapping when specify
+Note that we use `HOST:CONTAINER` mapping when specifying
-postgres ports in docker-compose file:
+postgres ports in docker-compose file.
+Inside a docker container, postgres is running on port `5432`, whereas the publicly exposed port
+outside the container is `5433`.

 ```
 version: '3'